 Location and first day at work

-The first day will begin with a meeting between the volunteer and the coordinator of the project, a presentation and a tour around the Centre.
-He will explain the volunteer about the activities and introduce them with the rest of the staff.
+On the first day, your Volunteer Coordinator will join you so you learn how to get there and introduce yourself to everyone.
+The first day will begin with a meeting between the volunteer and the coordinator of the project, a presentation, and a tour around the Centre.
+He will explain to the volunteer about the activities and introduce them to the rest of the staff.